zapatacomputing/z-quantum-core/README.md

 Additionally, you can set up our [pre-commit hooks](.pre-commit-config.yaml) with `pre-commit install` .
 It checks for minor errors right before commiting or pushing code for quick feedback.
 More info [here](https://pre-commit.com).
 Note that if needed, you can skip these checks with the `--no-verify` option, i.e. `git commit -m "Add quickfix, prod is on fire" --no-verify`.

 - If you'd like to report a bug/issue please create a new issue in this repository.
-- If you'd like to contribute, please create a pull request.
+- If you'd like to contribute please create a pull request.

 ### Running tests